James Baldwin: Education and preaching

 After P.S.
 24, Baldwin entered Harlem's Frederick Douglass Junior High School.
 (Note: Baldwin's biographers give different years for his entry into Frederick Douglass Junior High School: 1935 and 1936.)
 There, Baldwin met two important influences.
-The first was Herman W. "Bill" Porter, a Black Harvard graduate.
+The first was Herman W. "Bill" Porter, a Harvard graduate who was Black.
 Porter was the faculty advisor to the school's newspaper, the Douglass Pilot, of which Baldwin would become the editor.
 Porter took Baldwin to the library on 42nd Street to research a piece that would turn into Baldwin's first published essay titled "Harlem—Then and Now", which appeared in the autumn 1937 issue of the Douglass Pilot.
 The second of these influences from his time at Frederick Douglass Junior High School was Countee Cullen, the renowned poet of the Harlem Renaissance.
 Cullen taught French and was a literary advisor in the English department.
 Baldwin later remarked that he "adored" Cullen's poetry, and his dream to live in France was sparked by Cullen's early impression on him.
 Baldwin graduated from Frederick Douglass Junior High in 1938.
 (Note: In the summer following his graduation from Frederick Douglass Junior High, the 13-year-old Baldwin experienced what he would call his "violation": he was running an errand for his mother when a tall man in his mid-30s lured him onto the second floor of a store, where the man touched Baldwin sexually.
 Alarmed by a noise, the man gave Baldwin money and disappeared.
 Baldwin ran home and threw the money out of his bathroom window.
 Baldwin named this as his first confrontation with homosexuality, an experience he said both scared and aroused him.)

 In 1938, Baldwin applied to and was accepted at De Witt Clinton High School in the Bronx, a predominantly white and Jewish school, where he matriculated that fall.
 He worked on the school's magazine, the Magpie with Richard Avedon, who went on to become a noted photographer, and Emile Capouya and Sol Stein, who would both become renowned publishers.
 Baldwin did interviews and editing at the magazine and published a number of poems and other writing.
 He completed his high school diploma at De Witt Clinton in 1941.
 Baldwin's yearbook listed his career ambition as "novelist-playwright", and his motto in the yearbook was: "Fame is the spur and—ouch!"